LawShelf Educational Media | Evaluated Learning Experience

 June 2021 - Present.

-Upon successful completion of the course, students will be able to: Describe the three functions federal agencies generally perform; Define “enabling act” and explain its significance in administrative law; Articulate the procedures employed by administrative agencies and the due process limitations on what these agencies may do; Explain the process of administrative rulemaking and the procedures by which an agency adopts new rules; Describe the extent to which people can sue administrative actors in their capacities as agents of state and federal governments.
+Upon successful completion of the course, students will be able to: describe the three functions federal agencies generally perform; define “enabling act” and explain its significance in administrative law; articulate the procedures employed by administrative agencies and the due process limitations on what these agencies may do; explain the process of administrative rulemaking and the procedures by which an agency adopts new rules; and describe the extent to which people can sue administrative actors in their capacities as agents of state and federal governments.

 This course covers how federal agencies are created, the scope of their authorities, and the processes by which they are required to operate under the Administrative Procedures Act.
-It covers the establishing, delegating and running of administrative agencies which clarify, enforce, and sometimes even adjudicate federal law.
+Other topics include establishing, delegating and running of administrative agencies which clarify, enforce, and sometimes even adjudicate federal law.

 In the upper division baccalaureate degree category, 3 semester hours in Legal Environment or Paralegal Studies (6/21).